huglovefan/cfgfs/README.md

 2. Run `make && make install` to compile cfgfs and install the `cfgfs_run` script
 3. Add `cfgfs_run %command%` to the beginning of the game's launch options.
-   If you already have something using `%command%` there, add only `cfgfs_run`.
+   If you already have something using `%command%` there, then add only `cfgfs_run`.

-The cfgfs "config" will be loaded from `script_APPID.lua` in the `cfgfs` directory, with `APPID` replaced by the game's App ID.
+The cfgfs "config" will be loaded from `script_APPID.lua` in the `cfgfs` directory where `APPID` is the Steam App ID of the game.
 If the file doesn't exist, then an empty one will be automatically created.

 Note that the `cfgfs_run` script will stop working if the `cfgfs` directory is moved or renamed.
-In that event, the script will need to be reinstalled using `make install` in the new directory.
+In that event, the script will need to be reinstalled by running `make install` again in the new directory.

-### Updating
+#### Updating

 (in the `cfgfs` directory)